Tools

 Detail-oriented Techniques

 Techniques that demand a good deal of skill can be tricky to complete with large blades, but that’s where the Bird’s Beak comes in.
-Garnishes, intricate designs, tourné cuts, and any other detail-oriented technique often demands a small, agile blade like the Bird’s Beak to ensure maximum precision.
+Garnishes, intricate designs, tourné cuts, and any other detail-oriented technique often demands a small, agile blade like the bird’s beak to ensure maximum control and precision.

 Small Scale Tasks

-In addition to handling tasks that require detail and precision, the Bird’s Beak is designed to handle just about anything small-scale.
-This means that tasks that bigger knives can be clumsy—or downright dangerous—to use for just got easier, from deveining shrimp to peeling garlic or mushrooms.
+In addition to handling tasks that require detail and precision, the bird’s beak is designed to handle just about anything small-scale.
+This means that tasks like deveining shrimp, trimming smaller veg, or separating mushrooms from their stems that bigger knives can be clumsy—or downright dangerous—to use for just got easier.

 Ready to Shop?

-You don’t need to be a line cook to justify having a Bird’s Beak in your knife roll—you simply need to work with small-scale ingredients on a semi-regular basis.
-Launching this Friday, 7/21 at 10 AM ET, the Limited-Edition White Krion Bird’s Beak Paring Knife makes prep a breeze.
-Join the waitlist to be among the first to know when it goes live.
+You don’t need to be a line cook to justify having a bird’s beak in your knife roll—you simply need to work with small-scale ingredients on a semi-regular basis.
+The newest edition to our knife collection, the Bird’s Beak Paring Knife makes prep a breeze.